 In a small inconspicuous neighborhood in Echo Park sits a beautiful bottle art installation made by one man named Randy.
-I got the opportunity to take a tour of the spot, but you can see it all from the street so it is always ready to be viewed, here is all the info.
+I got the opportunity to take a tour of the spot, but you can see it all from the street, so it is always ready to be viewed, here is all the info.

-- Only view it from the street
+- Normally can only view it from the street

-- If you put this address in your GPS you should be able to find it: 1646 Lemoyne Street, Los Angeles, CA
+- If you put this address in your GPS, you should be able to find it: 1646 Lemoyne Street, Los Angeles, CA

-When driving up the almost one lane street, you will see a 50 foot section of wall covered in colored paint, complete with an LA sign and a sign that beckons you to look up and see the bottles.
+When driving up the almost one-lane street, you will see a 50-foot section of wall covered in colored paint, complete with an LA sign and a sign that beckons you to look up and see the bottles.

-The best time to visit this installation is in the morning light, around 10AM on a sunny day.
-I asked where the glass was from and some of it was blown by him over the years while others were picked up at the local Ikea, apparently they have a nice collection of glass like this.
+The best time to visit this installation is in the morning light, around 10 AM on a sunny day.
+I asked where the glass was from, and some of it was blown by him over the years while others were picked up at the local Ikea.
+Apparently, they have a nice collection of glass like this.

-There is also a dancer in the left corner of the art as well which is one of the other popular parts of the piece.
+There is also a dancer in the left corner of the art as well, which is one of the other popular parts of the piece.